Islanders acquire Palmieri, Zajac from Devils for Cup run - WHIZ News

 EAST MEADOW, N.Y.
-(AP) — The New York Islanders acquired veteran forwards Kyle Palmieri and Travis Zajac from the New Jersey Devils in a trading deadline move to improve their Stanley Cup chances.
+(AP) — The New York Islanders and New Jersey Devils are seemingly becoming trading partners at the NHL deadline.

+For the second straight year, the New York City metropolitan-area rivals worked out a deal for the young and developing Devils to send an experienced player to the Islanders for their playoff push for a Stanley Cup.

-The teams announced the deal Wednesday night with the Devils getting the Islanders’ first-round pick this year, a conditional fourth-round choice next year and forwards A.J.
+Last year, it was veteran defenseman Andy Greene.
+The Devils shipped right wing Kyle Palmieri and two-way center Travis Zajac to the Island on Wednesday for New York’s first-round pick this year, a conditional fourth-round choice next year and forwards A.J.
 Greer and Mason Jobst.

-The trade deadline is Monday.
+The move before Monday’s trade deadline is not surprising.
+Islanders general manager Lou Lamoriello led the Devils to three Cups and Devils GM Tom Fitzgerald was at Providence when Lamoriello was the athletic director.

+“I feel my relationship with Lou is extremely strong, there’s a trust factor between the both of us and that’s important to Lou and it’s very important to me,” Fitzgerald said.
+“Last year we were dealing with same thing … there are players that Lou values on our team, for obvious reasons.
+For me, players want to play for Lou, especially his ex-players and I think that’s important through all this and Travis was no different.
+He knows what the environment’s going to be, he knows what the expectations will be.”

 New Jersey will pay half of Zajac and Palmieri’s salaries.